ebonnal/streamable/README.md

 assert list(integers_by_parity) == [[0, 2, 4, 6, 8], [1, 3, 5, 7, 9]]
 ```
 </details>

+> ... and/or co-groups the elements yielded by the upstream within a given time `interval`:

 <details ><summary style="text-indent: 40px;">👀 show example</summary></br>

 ```python